 Be aware however, that in order to do so, you will need to create a free account and log in.

-In the end, you might also consider running your entire search through Reonomy, where you can quickly identify properties likely to sell in the near future, then get directly in touch with owners.
+Alternatively to using the platforms discussed here, you may want to consider running your entire search through Reonomy, where you can quickly identify properties likely to sell in the near future, then get directly in touch with their owners.